QianZeHao123/MDS-Research-Project/Dissertation/main.typ

 The following figure uses pure Python to simulate the acceptance process of a product by 1000 potential users (p = 0.03, q = 0.38) and visualize the results using Matplotlib:

 #figure(
-  // caption: "Bass Model Simulation with Python NumPy and Matplotlib",
   caption: link("https://github.com/QianZeHao123/MDS-Research-Project/blob/main/ABM%20version%200.1/purebass.ipynb")[
     Bass Model Simulation with Python NumPy and Matplotlib ],